-Reduce the size of the lines, making sure that all letters continue to be of similar size and consistent slope.
+Give students more practise writing the letters from left to right across the page, making sure that all letters are of similar size and consistent slope.

 - Rainbow writing.
 Write the letters in a light colour (like yellow) on the page and ask your child to trace over the letter many times, each time in a different colour to create ‘rainbow writing’.

 - Play a guessing game where you describe the letter and your child has to respond.
-E.g. “I am thinking about a tall letter that goes straight down, then up and over.
+E.g. “I am thinking about a tall letter that goes straight down, then across.
 What is it?”